My Cat Ate Dracaena What Should I Do?

 Also called a Dragon Tree, the dracaena is pretty hardy and drought tolerant.
 Inside, the tree/plant is usually kept to about 6ft tall, while outside they can grow up to 20ft.

-Unfortunately, these plants are toxic to cats.
-This is because all parts of the plant contain a steroidal saponins.
 Saponins have been used as soap, because they produce foam in water.
 These chemicals are also used in some medications, fire extinguishers, as dietary supplements, and even in carbonated drinks.

-Dracaena Plants are Toxic to Cats
+Dracaena Plants Are Toxic to Cats

 The chemicals contained in the dracaena plant are toxic to cats (and dogs).
-However, you’ll be happy to know that eating the leaves typically does not lead to a fatality.

 - Vomiting (may contain blood)